esp-rs/book/src/application-development/bootloader.md

 ## Second Stage Bootloader

-At the moment, only ESP-IDF Bootloader is supported as a second stage bootloader, this will change in the future as we plan to add support for other bootloaders.
+At the moment, only ESP-IDF Bootloader is supported as a second stage bootloader, this will change in the future as we plan to add support for other bootloaders, such as [MCUBOOT].

 ### ESP-IDF Bootloader